jhpyle/docassemble/_docs/objects.md

   items of the list run through the [`comma_and_list()`] function.
 * <a name="DAList.possessive"></a>`possessive()` - if the variable
-  name is `plaintiff` and the target is `"fish"`, returns "plaintiff's fish" if there is one item in the list, and "plaintiffs' fish" if there is more than one item in the list.
+  name is `plaintiff` and the target is `"fish"`, returns "plaintiff's fish" if there is one item in the list and "plaintiffs' fish" if there is more than one item in the list.
 * <a name="DAList.pronoun"></a><a name="DADict.pronoun"></a><a
   name="DASet.pronoun"></a>`pronoun()` - returns a pronoun like "you,"